Aioi, Hyōgo: History

 The Aioi area was part of ancient Harima Province and was located on the San'yō highway linking western Japan with the Kinai region.
 The area was the location of a stronghold of the Ebina clan, originally from Sagami Province, who were retainers of the powerful Akamatsu clan.
 In the Edo period, the area became part of the holdings of Akō Domain.
 The village of Ō (相生村, Ōmura) was established with the creation of the modern municipalities system on April 1, 1889.
 It was raised to town status on January 1, 1913, becoming Ō (相生町, Ō-chō).
 The town merged with the neighboring town of Naba on April 1, 1939, and the reading of the kanji of its name was officially changed to "Aioi" on April 13, 1939.
 It was raised to city status on October 1, 1942.
 Aioi merged with the villages of Wakasano and Yano on April 1, 1954.

 Government

 Aioi has a mayor-council form of government with a directly elected mayor and a unicameral city council of 14 members.
 Aioi contributes one member to the Hyogo Prefectural Assembly.
 In terms of national politics, the city is part of Hyōgo 12th district of the lower house of the Diet of Japan.

 Economy

 Aioi has traditionally been famous for shipbuilding, which, despite many years of decline, still maintains a strong presence through Ishikawajima-Harima Heavy Industries (IHI).
-The city is increasing becoming a bedroom community, with 25.0% of those commuting to work going to Tatsuno or Himeji.
+The city is increasingly becoming a bedroom community, with 25.0% of those commuting to work going to Tatsuno or Himeji.
 (2010 National Census).